 Even for the best Direct-To-Garment printers, maintenance is key.
 For any DTG machine to perform its best, you must understand your shop conditions.
-Knowing how different factors, such as pre-treat grams and curing methods, affect your DTG print lets you produce the best looking DTG t-shirts.
+Knowing how different factors affect your DTG print lets you produce the best looking t-shirts.

 A key baseline is understanding the environment in which your DTG printer lives.
 Just like a person, your DTG machine wants to be in a comfortable, room temperature area.
 Try to avoid big temperature swings (that mainly occur over the weekend), and make sure the humidity ranges between 45 - 55%.
 Use humidifiers to increase humidity if need be.
 A dry room can increase chances of a clogged print head.
 As a tip, monitor your air filter consumption.
 A higher consumption rate can indicate the room’s temperature is not ideal for DTG printing.